Drugs A - Z

 Generic Name: canakinumab

 Brand Names: Ilaris

-What is this medicine?CANAKINUMAB is used to treat familial cold autoinflammatory syndrome and Muckle-Wells syndrome.
+What is this medicine?CANAKINUMAB is used to treat familial cold autoinflammatory syndrome, Muckle-Wells syndrome, and a certain type of arthritis in children.
 This medicine is not a cure.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 - infection (especially a virus infection like chickenpox, cold sores, or herpes)

 - an unusual or allergic reaction to canakinumab, other medicines, foods, dyes, or preservatives